Xela3026/workflows-docs/docs/tools/event-schemas.md

 import Tag from '@site/src/components/Tag';
 import CustomisableImage from '@site/src/components/CustomisableImage';
-import BrandName from '@site/src/components/BrandName';
+import EnvironmentConfig from 'brand/EnvironmentConfig';

 # Event Schemas

 <div className="dubheader">Overview</div>

-When an action is performed in a <BrandName type="name"/> service, it will trigger an 'event'.
+When an action is performed in <EnvironmentConfig type="indefiniteArticle"/> <EnvironmentConfig type="name"/> service, it will trigger an 'event'.
 These actions include sending a message, concluding a chat, and updating a contact's information.
 These will all trigger events.